marciof/Eon/specification/Specification.md

 ## Transformations ##

 These are the syntactic transformations that occur for each associated non-terminal.
-Each letter represents a matching element of a production.
+Each letter represents a matching element of a grammar production.

 |Non-Terminal       |Syntax|Transformation|Association   |
 |-------------------|------|--------------|--------------|